-Hollow stalks like sage, dead nettle, allium, fennel, golden rod will be home to insect eggs and larvae during the winter so don’t tidy them out of your garden.
+Hollow stalks like sage, dead nettle, allium, fennel, golden rod will be home to insect eggs and larvae during the winter and fallen leaves are food for caterpillars.

-Wood piles are important habitats for beetles and other insects that are the bottom of the food chain and scrubby areas of the garden provide refuge for small mammals and amphibians who need shelter from predators (especially cats).
+Wood piles are important habitats for beetles and other insects at the bottom of the food chain.
+Scrubby areas provide refuge for small mammals and amphibians who need shelter from predators (especially cats).

 There are several things you can do to attract these mysterious mammals that are a sign of a healthy environment (they also eat lots of midges and mosquitos).
 They love night-scented flowers and ponds.
+If you have a cat please try to keep it in at night as they might prey on bats.
 Read more on bats.org.uk